crufter/nocrud/README.md

 noCrud
 ===

-noCrud is an framework supporting both traditional and real time web development.
+noCrud is a framework supporting both traditional and real time web development.
-It is inspired by REST, RPC, and a couple of other sources.
+It is inspired by REST, RPC, MVC, a couple of other buzzwords, and reggae music.
 As a basic philosophy it employs "Configuration over code."

-Instead of coding by hand or code generation, nocrud feeds on configuration data, it acts like a DSL execution engine.
+Instead of coding by hand or code generation, noCrud feeds on configuration data, it acts like a DSL execution engine.
-This makes interchanging site setups easy and safe.
+This makes interchanging site setups easy and safe, since your whole application is drived by the Options document (optdoc for short), which is basically a JSON map.

-Configuration resides in an Options document (optdoc for short) in the database, which is basically a JSON map.
+The framework itself is a collection of interfaces (see /frame/interfaces), which can be accessed by the modules (/modules).

-The framework itself is a collection of interfaces (see /frame/interfaces), which can be accessed by the modules.
+Expect the website soon at www.nocrud.com

 Getting started
 ---